1. Purpose

 5.5 Payment Support

-We recognise that family violence can cause payment difficulty.
-If you are affected by family violence you are eligible for payment support under South East Water’s Customer Support Policy, which describes the full range of payment assistance options available to customers experiencing payment difficulty.
+We recognise that family violence can cause payment difficulties.
+If you are affected by domestic and family violence you are eligible for payment support under South East Water’s Customer Support policy.
+This policy describes the full range of payment assistance options available to customers experiencing payment difficulty.

-Our Customer Care team will work with you to adopt an approach to managing payments that suits your circumstances and your capacity to pay.
-The following payment support options are available to customers affected by family violence:
+Our Customer Care team will work with you to set up an approach to managing payments that suits your circumstances and your capacity to pay.
+The following payment support options are available to customers affected by domestic and family violence:

 • Ensuring you receive any concession discounts you’re entitled to